pepeshark/moviedb/README.md

 #### Requirements

-Fist of all fill, please fill the environment variable.
+Fist of all, please fill the environment variable.
 You can get here: https://www.themoviedb.org/settings/api

 ```bash
 MOVIE_DB_API_KEY=